 Since opening The Trainyard General Store in June of 2016, finding ways to connect and give back to our community has been important to us.
-Moving into our second year of operation, we launched "Trainyard Connect," a monthly kindness initiative that allows us to support the amazing work being done in our community.
+Moving into our second year of operation, in June 2017, we launched "Trainyard Connect," a monthly kindness initiative that allows us to support the amazing work being done in our community.

 Our Community Partners

-FEED Nova Scotia (July)
+FEED Nova Scotia (January & February 2018)